 The event concluded with a lunch and permaculture tour at the nearby Eco Venao.
 The permaculture tour provided a look into the use of land to compost organic material and regrow native species for their productive capacity.
 Having observed the diverse benefits of reforestation and sustainable land management, the participants had much to consider as they returned home.

 Friday’s event was a precursor to AEP’s exciting season of reforestation and regrowth that will plant around 5000 trees across Los Santos this rainy season.
-With a history of successful efforts, AEP continues to partner with community members who are interested in reforesting their land.
+Hand in hand with collaborators such as current allies Prince Bernhard Nature Fund, Mohamed bin Zayed Species Conservation Fund and American Forests, AEP continues to partner with community members who are interested in reforesting their land.
 If you would like to see more native fruit trees outside your window, are interested in sustainable land management, or are simply curious about compost, come visit AEP.
 Only you can make the decision to change the way we manage land on the peninsula.
 But never feel that you have to make that decision alone — AEP will help you take your next steps on your journey toward sustainable living!

 Article and photos by Sarah Metzel